dennisli51/dennisli51.github.io/pages/CMU.md

 ---
 layout: page
 title: CMU Thoughts and Experiences
-permalink: /CMU/
+permalink: /cmu/
 ---

 Here is a list of courses I have taken at CMU, and some courses I hope to take.

-Full course thoughts and review here: (Fill in here)
+Full course thoughts and reviews [Here](dennisli51.github.io/cmu/courses)

 **Fall 2020:**